Proper Name: Viscounty and Town of Verbobonc

 The peace was short lived.
 The so-called “Second Rising” of the Horde of Elemental Evil surprised no one.
 Viscount Wilfrick, alerted to the growing evil by agents in the south, ordered the construction of a castle at the sleepy Village of Hommlet.
 In the late 570s, dozens of parties of adventurers sallied forth against the temple.
 After much loss of life, the horde seemed at last to have met defeat.
 The castle at Hommlet was completed in 581 CY, and the folk of Verbobonc began cautiously to return to a life unhindered by the shadow of evil.

-Though Viscount Fenward publicly denounced all talk of annexation and embarked on a series of well-publicized raids into nonhuman lairs of the Gnarley Forest.
+The new Viscount publicly denounced all talk of annexation and embarked on a series of well-publicized raids into nonhuman lairs of the Gnarley Forest.
 At first, the people and nobles of the Viscounty were pleased with the boldness of their new leader.
 But, Fenward then enacted a number of rash policies that harmed the city and its allies.
-Since the fall of the Temple of Elemental Evil and certain well-publicized raids into nonhuman lairs in the Gnarley Forest (the success of which was overstated) had “eradicated all enemies of the viscounty, both imaginable and otherwise.”
+He declared he had “eradicated all enemies of the viscounty, both imaginable and otherwise.”
 He withdrew all patrols from the Gnarley Forest and the Kron Hills, declaring these patrols to be too costly and no longer necessary.
 Nonhuman communities that depended on those patrols to protect them from real and still present threats exploded in uproar against this new policy.
-Fenward responded to the Kron Hills gnome protests with an ill-thought insult Fenward aimed at the gnomes.
-The gnomes of the Kron Hills summarily declared themselves free from Verbobonc’s authority, swearing themselves only to their Clanlord, Urthgan the Eldest of Tulvar (LN male gnome Wizard L7 (illusionist)/Fighter L2), and to the Assembly of the Kron Hills, a council of gnome elders.
+Fenward responded to the Kron Hills gnome protests with an ill-thought insult; “the craven little moles can take care of themselves.”
+The gnomes of the Kron Hills summarily declared themselves free from Verbobonc’s authority, swearing themselves to their Clan lord, Urthgan the Eldest of Tulvar, and to the Assembly of the Kron Hills, a council of gnome elders.
 The sylvan elves of the Gnarley, though hard pressed without human patrols, scarcely acknowledged the change.

 Thereafter, rulership of Verbobonc fell to Langard of the Gnarley Border, a half-elven, half-forgotten bastard son of Viscount Wilfrick.
-The new viscount was surprised to find himself in charge of the town, and he is a cautious though naively open ruler (hoping that his past affairs as a minor smuggler do not come to public attention).
+The new viscount was surprised to hind himself in charge of the town, and he is a cautious though naively open ruler (hoping that his past affairs as a minor smuggler do not come to public attention).
 In a land so controlled by fear (of monsters, evil cults, and annexation), many look upon Langard’s “discovery” with the suspicion that he is a Scarlet Brotherhood agent and no relation to the former viscount.
-No less a personage than the city’s venerable Bishop Haufren (LN male human Cleric of St. Cuthbert L14) vouches for him.
+No less a personage than the city’s venerable Haufren, Bishop of St. Cuthbert, vouches for him.
 However, he does not have the support of a majority of the nobles, who would rather see one of their own, take control.
 Langard quickly became popular with the lower classes for his openness.
 He quickly established fair relations with Veluna and Furyondy.
 He also wants to smooth relations with the Kron Hill gnomes, boost internal security, and improve trade with Dyvers.

 Conflicts and Intrigues: Several evil cults are thought to operate in this region; cults of Vecna and Iuz are those most feared.
 The city’s gnomes must choose allegiance between the viscounty and their clans in the Kron Hills.
 Exiles from the Wild Coast have brought disease, drunkenness, and crime to the region.
 The Renvash Splinter, a reliquary of the Cathedral of the Holy Cudgel, was recently stolen by parties unknown.